catalyst-cloud/catalystcloud-docs/source/backups.rst

 Having a well maintained backup of your system is vital to helping your business get back to a high operational standard quickly.

-The following section covers a basic overview, showing you how to create a server backup utilizing `Duplicity`_, our object storage service and a more advanced tutorial on how to automate the backup process.
+The following sections cover several methods for creating and maintaining backups on the cloud as well as ways to automate the backup process.

+The main method of backing up your instances will be through the in built backup commands using openstack.
+Alternatively, we also discuss ways that you can use `Duplicity`_ to create backups as well.

 .. _Duplicity: http://duplicity.nongnu.org/

+The main distinction between the two is that the default openstack backups creates a new volume resources that holds a copy of your data from that point in time.
+While Duplicity creates a file that you can store elsewhere, for example in object storage.

-Before you continue with the examples below, there are a few assumptions that need to be considered:
+Before you continue with the examples linked below, there are a few assumptions that are made for which you should consider before jumping in further:

 1)
  You are familiar with the Linux command line and Openstack CLI tools.